 101 McCray Street, Suite 104 Hollister CA 95023 USA

-Miss Alissa has been dancing for 10 years - seven of those at San Benito Dance Academy.
+Miss Alissa has been dancing for 11 years - eight of those at San Benito Dance Academy.
 She has taken multiple styles of dance, including modern, lyrical, jazz, Broadway jazz, and contemporary.
-She has enjoyed helping Miss Kim in her classes for three years now.
-She has been teaching for the past year as well.
-Besides being a student and student instructor at San Benito Dance Academy, Miss Alissa is now a Junior at San Benito High School.
-She participates in several clubs on campus at school, and loves being involved in her community, which is part of why she loves to teach her students at San Benito Dance Academy.
+She has enjoyed teaching for the past two years, primarily in the Lyrical Program at SBDA.
+Besides being student instructor at San Benito Dance Academy, Miss Alissa is now a Senior at San Benito High School.
+She participates in several clubs on campus at school, and loves being involved in her community and helping others, which is part of why she loves to teach her students at San Benito Dance Academy.
 Miss Alissa hopes to be a good role model for her students, as well as the younger boys and girls here at the studio.
-She cannot wait to see her students grow as dancers and see their love for dance grow.
+She cannot wait to see her students continue on their dance journey and grow as dancers!